Requiem (2021 film)

 Requiem is a 2021 British horror/drama short film directed by Em Gilberston, written by Laura Jayne Tunbridge, and produced by Michelle Brøndum.
 It stars Bella Ramsey and Safia Oakley-Green.

-Synopsis
+Plot

 In 1605, religious conservatism rules parts of England and witch trials are a present danger for nonconformist women.
-Evelyn (Bella Ramsey) attempts to evade the wrath of her father Minister Gilbert (Simon Balcon) to be with her lover Mary (Safia Oakley-Green).
+Evelyn attempts to evade the wrath of her father Minister Gilbert to be with her lover Mary.
 When Minister Gilbert uses his influence to have Mary condemned and burned as a witch, Evelyn unites the village women to rally for vengeance against him.